Magnus Isacsson: Teaching

 In addition to his filmmaking, Isacsson was also a university educator and a pioneer in community media, teaching audiovisual production courses in Zimbabwe and South Africa while working with Vidéo Tiers Monde.

 Death and posthumous honours

 Magnus Isacsson died of cancer in Montreal, Quebec on August 2, 2012.
-As of August 2012, the RIDM is creating a new award in the name of Isacsson and frequent collaborator Martin Duckworth.
+As of August 2012, the RIDM presents an annual award in Isacsson's memory.